 - My liver, vitamin D, and thyroid numbers have all improved, which is likely a result of having low steady blood glucose, more vegetables, enough fat to support my hormones, and good supplements.

-- I weigh what I weighed in high school.
+- I weigh roughly what I weighed in high school.

 Cancer Markers

-While cancer markers are different for different people, my personal markers are measured as a kappa/lambda ratio, comparing two types of proteins produced by plasma cells in the blood.
-The normal range is between 0.26 and 1.65, and mine numbers had been slowly creeping up:
+While cancer markers are different for different people and different cancers, my personal markers are measured as a kappa/lambda ratio, comparing two types of proteins produced by plasma cells in the blood.
+The normal range is between 0.26 and 1.65.

 - In February 2024, my kappa/lambda ratio had risen to 1.75.